Font Size:

 Newborn Screening

-The Newborn Screening (NBS) Division performs mandated tests on all infants born in the state of Alabama.
+The Newborn Screening (NBS) Division performs mandated tests on infants born in Alabama.
 Each infant is screened for a variety of disorders including hypothyroidism (CH), congenital adrenal hyperplasia (CAH), galactosemia, biotinidase deficiency, cystic fibrosis (CF), sickle cell anemia and related hemoglobinopathies, amino acid disorders, fatty acid disorders, and organic acid disorders.
-Testing for severe combined immunodeficiency (SCID) will begin in 2018.
-The panel of testing performed aids in the diagnosis of approximately 50 disorders.

 The NBS Laboratory has the most current equipment and methodologies in place for testing, such as tandem mass spectrometry (MSMS), high pressure liquid chromatography (HPLC), time resolved fluoroimmonoassay (TRF), and DNA- polymerase chain reaction (PCR).

 Newborn screening test results are mailed to the submitting facility but are also available 24 hours a day on the Secure Remote Viewer (SRV).
-For information on registration with the SRV, contact the NBS Laboratory at 334-260-3476 and/or access the SRV registration form at the website listed below.
+For information on registration with the SRV, contact the NBS Laboratory at 334-290-3097 and/or access the SRV registration form by clicking on the link below.